iLVL-Key/FFXI/gearswap/readme.md

 <details>

 <summary>SMN</summary>

+Version 14.1.1
+- Added `MoveCastDelay` Advanced Option.
+Allows you to adjust the delay in seconds to wait AFTER coming to a stop before casting the pending spell to help prevent interruption.
+- Adjusted name of `MovementCastDelay` to `MoveCastWindow` to better represent it's purpose.
+- Adjusted Danger Mode to not activate when engaged.
+- Fixed an issue with starting to move immediately after coming out of a teleport/cs doesn't give the game enough time to be able to switch gear into the movement set.
+- Fixed the Low MP Notification not clearing correctly when your MP ticks back up over the 20% threshold.
+- Fixed occasional error when choose_set function runs and character is not fully loaded in game or has just logged out.

 Version 14.1
 - Added `MovementCastDelay` Advanced Option.
 Delays casting UP TO this amount in seconds when coming to a stop from moving to help prevent interruption.